 "Wrapping" Up For Health

 Recently, I've been gaining weight.
 It didn't hit me until two weeks ago when I weighed myself.
 Despite "dispensing" a huge, um, "Mr. Hankey," I tipped the scales at 182.2 lbs.
 I knew that I was getting fat..., err heavier, but I didn't think it was that bad.
 In "bad," I mean a 20-plus pound weight gain in two months.
 The reasons for the extra pounds vary, with some of them being personal.
 But in the end, there is no excuse for my weight gain.
 So to remedy my predicament, I thought about suspending "Ken's Food Find" and going on a strict diet of salads and Lean Cuisines.
 However, in depriving some of my detractors of wide-eyed wet dreams, I've decided to change the focus of the blog to highlighting healthier foods.
-Doing this in America's fattest city may not be an easy task, but I'm confident I'll find interesting places to dine at.
+Doing this in America's fattest city may not be an easy task, but I'm confident that I will find interesting places to dine at.
 In Wrapzody Gourmet Wrapz, I believe I'm off to a good start.

 In choosing restaurants that fit my criteria, I want those that offer a balanced combination of good taste and proper nutrition.
 I can't will myself into eating salads everyday because I'm not accustomed to that.
 Fortunately, Wrapzody offers a variety of beef, chicken, turkey and vegetarian wraps to choose from.
 The choices aren't limited to the stuff inside them, but the wraps themselves.
 Wrapzody offers tortilla wraps in several flavors, from "plain" to several herb seasoned options (it also has pita wraps and hoagie buns).
 For my entrée, I chose Tomato Herb for the Thai Chicken Wrap.